liulaboratory-experiments/mind-body-action-causation/README.md

-# Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies
+# Adults hold a causal explanatory framework that connects understanding of other people’s minds, actions and bodies

 Heads-up: This repository has been anonymized for peer review.